The Village of Holmen

 Approach

-KFI provided mechanical and plumbing engineering design to support the renovation of the Admin/UV Treatment Building as well as the construction of the Headworks, Blower, Sludge Dewatering and Tertiary Filter Buildings.
-Consideration had to be made for both the upfront cost of mechanical systems as well as the longevity of those systems given the harsh environments seen in wastewater treatment facilities.
+KFI provided mechanical and plumbing engineering design to support the renovation of the Admin/UV Treatment Building and construction of the Headworks, Blower, Sludge Dewatering, and Tertiary Filter Buildings.
+Consideration was required for the upfront cost and the longevity of mechanical systems given the harsh environments in wastewater treatment facilities.
 KFI designed ventilation systems to minimize corrosion and ensure operator safety in the plant.
 An effluent water reuse system was also designed to allow the plant to use the treated wastewater for non-potable water needs throughout the plant.
-This system will reduce the operating cost of the plant by need for municipal supply for non-potable water needs.
-KFI coordinated this work with environmental, structural, and civil engineers to create a cohesive design that met the budgetary and functional needs of the village.
+This system will reduce the operating cost of the plant by minimizing the need for municipal supply of non-potable water.

 Outcome

-As of February 2021, the plant is nearly complete and is treating wastewater for the Village.
+The plant is fully operational and treating all wastewater for the Village.